leenavarghese/leenavarghese/README.md

 # Hi there 👋 welcome to my Github!
 I'm a Cloud Engineering Enthusiast, Software Engineer, and a mom.
-I am a Cloud Computing student and I'm exploring Cloud Tech  ☁️
+I love exploring Cloud Tech  ☁️
 <!--
 **leenavarghese/leenavarghese** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->